 - 1 teaspoon sugar

-- *Lay eggplant cubes in a single layer on paper towels.
-Sprinkle and toss with two tablespoons of salt and let them sweat for 15 minutes or so, while you prepare the rest of the vegetables.
+- Arrange shelves in the top and bottom of the oven.
+Preheat oven to 400ºF.
+Lay eggplant cubes in a single layer on a long sheet of paper towels.
+Sprinkle and toss with 2 tablespoons of salt and let them sweat for 15 minutes.

-- In a large pot or dutch oven heat 3 tablespoons olive oil over medium heat.
-Add mustard seeds and cook, stirring until you hear the seeds start to pop.
-Add the red pepper flakes, fenugreek, and cumin, and cook, stirring, for 30 seconds.
-Toss in all of the roasted vegetables, the peas, 1/2 cup of water, the sugar and the salt.
-Cook, tossing everything gently to combine and heat, for 2 -3 minutes.
-Lower heat to medium low, cover and cook for 5 minutes, stirring once or twice.
-Remove from heat.
+- In a large heavy pot or dutch oven heat 3 tablespoons olive oil over medium heat.
+Add the 2 tsp mustard seeds and cook, stirring until you hear the seeds start to pop.
+Add 1 ½ tsp red pepper flakes, 1 ½ tsp fenugreek, and 1 tsp cumin, and cook, stirring, for 30 seconds.
+Toss the roasted vegetables into the pot along with the peas, ½ cup of water, 1 tsp sugar and 2 tsp salt.
+Cook uncovered, tossing gently for 2-3 minutes.
+Cover and cook over low heat for 5 minutes, stirring once or twice, until hot.
 Serve and enjoy!